parcel-bundler/website/src/plugin-system/source-maps.md

 });
 ```

-If your compiler supports the option to pass in an existing sourcemap, you can also experiment with that as it might be a more accurate/better solution than what you see in the code snippet above.
+If your compiler supports the option to pass in an existing sourcemap, you can also use that as it could result in more accurate/better sourcemaps than using the method in the previous example.

 An example of how this would work: